Jace Peterson Preview, Player Props: Diamondbacks vs. Cubs

-The Arizona Diamondbacks, including Jace Peterson and his .458 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Javier Assad and the Chicago Cubs at Wrigley Field, Thursday at 7:40 PM ET.
+Jace Peterson -- with a slugging percentage of .478 in his past 10 games, including three extra-base hits -- will be in action for the Arizona Diamondbacks against the Chicago Cubs, with Kyle Hendricks on the mound, on September 10 at 2:20 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rockies.
+In his previous appearance, he reached base in his only plate appearance against the Cubs.

 Jace Peterson Game Info & Props vs. the Cubs